robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding using a mobile device and QR code
 """"""""""""""""""""""""""""""""""""""""""

-Some Cloud ID compatible devices will come in a container carrying a QR code.
+Some Cloud ID-compatible devices will come in a container carrying a QR code.
 Cloud ID offers a one-step onboarding process for devices shipped with a QR code.
 To bind devices that are identified with a QR code, simply scan the QR code with a QR-capable app.
 The QR code contains a link that automatically directs you to the Cloud ID website, and which also automatically populates the Product Batch ID field.

 ABCDEFGHIJKLMON Tahir - please replace with image #A04